top of page

 Struggling With Depression

-• Infections (like Epstein-Barr virus, long-COVID, HIV/AIDS, syphilis), most of which can cause inflammatory changes in the brain and subsequent damage.
+• Infections (like Epstein-Barr virus, long-COVID, HIV/AIDS, syphilis), many of which can cause inflammatory changes in the brain and subsequent damage.

 • Hyperglycemia of uncontrolled diabetes can lead to neurovascular destruction (neuronal and vascular destruction in the brain), leading to gray matter attrition and changes in neurotransmission (see Depression: Overview).
 These processes cause a change in mood.
 In fact, according to NIH publications,10-15 percent of those with diabetes experience depression.

-• Cancer/alteration or loss of a body part can also cause neurochemical changes within the brain, often causing depression.
+• Cancer or alteration or loss of a body part due to cancer can also cause neurochemical changes within the brain, often causing depression.

 • Experiencing a heart attack or receiving a terminal diagnosis often forces people to confront their own mortality, which may trigger depression.

-This is not to say that depression is only caused by physical neurologic changes, but a good deal of it is.
+This isn’t to say that depression is caused only by physical or neurologic changes, but they do play a significant role.

 Other Medical Causes of Depression